Requirements for the M.S. and Ph.D. Degrees in Geoscience

-- At least 3 weeks before the dissertation defense, ask the Graduate Student Coordinator to request warrant from the Graduate School.
+- At least 3 weeks before the dissertation defense, ask the Graduate Department Manager to request a warrant from the Graduate School.

 - Present a public, oral summary of the results of his or her research.

-- Submit electronic or typewritten copy of the complete dissertation and abstract to the Graduate School Office for approval of mechanicl form and execution, not later than the last day of the session or by whatever other deadline may be imposed by the Graduate School (see http://grad.wisc.edu/currentstudents/degree/)
+- Submit electronic or typewritten copy of the complete dissertation and abstract to the Graduate School Office for approval, not later than the last day of the session or by whatever other deadline may be imposed by the Graduate School (see http://grad.wisc.edu/currentstudents/degree/)

 - Obtain Final Oral Examining Committee signatures on warrant and deliver to the Graduate School Office, and